Fear, excitement, and aspiration: understanding the human motivations behind payments

 Five reasons why card payments are declined and how to fight back

 Various studies put the level of declined card payments anywhere between 5-10%.
-For recurring payments — think subscriptions, installments, monthly bills — this tends to be higher, and even higher again for cross-border transactions.
+For recurring payments — think subscriptions, installments, monthly bills — this tends to be higher, and even higher again for global acquiring.

 It’s not all bad news, of course.
-Declines can benefit merchants, preventing fraudulent payments being the obvious example.
+Credit card declines can benefit merchants, preventing fraudulent payments being the obvious example.
 But declines also represent lost revenue, the marketing cost of creating the sales opportunity again, and the admin cost of chasing overdue payments.
 Not to mention that 44% of consumers will give up a purchase with a merchant when experiencing a decline.

 It seems rather obvious, but if your customer doesn’t have enough funds in their bank account, or has reached their credit limit, then there’s no money available to transfer.
 Whereas merchants can’t be responsible for their customers’ spending habits, there are steps you can take to wrestle more control.